-My true passion revolves around digital marketing and connecting businesses with their target audiences.
+Andrew Roche's true passion revolves around digital marketing and connecting businesses with their target audiences.
 The process of creating unique voices and personalities for individuals & brands alike.
 Individuals and brands of all shapes and sizes require a distinct voice.
 This voice needs to be appealing, friendly, and informative to set them apart from the rest of the white noise and distracting fray.
-The ultimate purpose of these voices is to bridge the gap between the brand and their audience.
+The ultimate purpose of these voices is to bridge the gap between the brand and its audience.

-It is necessary to use elements from both my hard and soft skill sets if I am to have any success in creating these unique voices.
+It is necessary to use elements from both his hard and soft skill sets if he is to succeed in creating these unique voices.
 The hard skills are relatively universal:

-- Tailoring content so it is SEO friendly, and
+- Tailoring content so it is SEO friendly

 The soft skills are much more fluid and far more difficult to measure.
 A few of the more essential soft skills include the 4-C’s (critical thinking, communication, collaboration, and creativity), persuasive writing, and an overall sense of curiosity for the ever-changing world in which we live.